YunlongNie/makingRpk/readme.md

-# A R package for making R pacakges
+# A R package for making R packages

 you can install it by running: